 (Generally, we try to stay away from these types of sticker chart behavior things, but they can be helpful for establishing new habits & routines.)

-She cried briefly when she realized her toys were gone, but honestly, this fixed bedtime almost immediately.
+She cried briefly when she realized her toys were gone, but honestly, this fixed bedtime issues almost immediately.
 She was so much happier.
 She read and sang in her room most nights and fell asleep sooner than before.
-After 7 days, we implemented the 3-toy rule for our kids’ rooms and haven’t looked back.
+After this issue, we implemented the 3-toy rule for our child’s rooms and haven’t looked back.

 Once we as parents took control of bedtime again, everyone was happier.
 Including our kid!